-Office Department Name Rank Period of Leave Salary Alt Period of Leave Alt Salary Concise Statement Animal Sciences Anna V Kukekova Assistant Professor Second semester (Spring) full pay To investigate the motecular mechanisms of postnatal development of cach behavior, betaffying contributing components of aggression, affiliation, and axiday-relact behaviors; to generate data for publication, teaching, and research.
-COLL COLLEGE OF APPLIED HEALTH SCIENCES HEALTH SCIEN CES Kinesiology and Community Health Ruopeng An Assistant Professor Second semester (Spring) full pay To assess the longitudinal relationship between trade operness and obesity prevalence across 175 countries; results will inform policy makers and stakeholders in developing countries and provide resources to combar negative health externalities of obesity introduced by commit globalization.
-THEG THE GRAINGER COLLEGE OF ENGINEERING E OF ENGINEE RING A erospace Engineering Grace X ingxin Gao Assistant Professor Academic Year A cademic Y ear one-half pay To research robust and attack-resilient navigation algorithms for autonomous systems, which will enable safer and more reliable navigation, such as for autonomous driving.
-Electrical and Computer Engineering Songbin Gong Assistant Professor First semester (Fall) full pay Second semester full pay (Spring) full pay To research practical applications for the theoretical and experimental area of acoustic fillers for natio frequency front-ends, and to apply the results to 50 wireless systems and to integrate them into coursework.
-Materials Science and Engineering Cecilia Das Neves Barbosa Leal Laufen Assistant Professor Second semester (Spring) full pay To gain expertise in the symmetry of active materials.
-I.e., materials that mine Living organisms into the way they respond to their environments through attendance at an international study program and collaborative research with experts in the field.
-COLLE COLLEGE OF LIBERAL ARTS AND SCIENCES RTS AND SCIE NCES History Tariq Omar Ali A ssi stant Professor Academic Year one half pay To perform arctivid research examining state policies to convert West Bengal and East Paktars partitional rentiory into national economies, adding to the burgeoning scholarship on decolonization and postcolorial nation and state formations; and to begin a monograph on the lopic.
-History Ikuko Asaka A ssi stant Professor First semester (Fall) full pay To compide research on the history of United States globa Involvement and vistor in the ninetearth certury, focusing on a delegation of 77 samura's and their travel, which limpads our understanding of current United States foreign relations; and to write a book and articles on the topic.
-History Clare H Crowston Professor First semester (Fall) full pay To write three chapters of a co-authored book on apprenticeatip in France, and to provide original and important insight into social reproduction and economic development in modern France, with implications for current debates about education and social capital formation.
-Saisics Xiaohui Chen Assistant Professor First semester (Fall) full pay To explore new frontiers of high-dimensional stalistics in the era of big data, broadering the vision of high-dimensional stalistical inference in the data science context and opening new opportunities to explore more fundamental research problems. Ö COLLEGE OF VETERINARY MEDICINE NARY MEDICIF Pathobiology Gay Y Miller Professor Second semester (Spring) full pay To study the economically and infernationally important diseases brucellosis and tuberculosis; to build on research at the nexus of
+- LEGE OF AGRICULT URAL, CONSUME R AND ENVIRO NCES School/Regional Office Department Name Rank Period of Leave Salary Alt Period of Leave Alt Salary Concise Statement Animal Sciences Anna V Kukekova Assistant Professor Second semester (Spring) Second semester (Spring) full pay In revealing the molecular method manisms of potantial development of social behaviors, identifying contributing components of aggression, affiliation, and anxiety-related behaviors to generate data for publication, teaching, and research- COLLE COLLEGE OF APPLIED HEALTH SCIENCES IEALTH SCIENC ES Kinesology and Community Ruopeng An Health Ruopeng An Assistant Professor Second semester full pay (Spring) Second semester (Spring) full pay To assess the longitudinal relationship between trade openness and obsaity prevalence across 175 countries; real will inform policy makers and stakeholders in developing countries and provide resources to combat negative health externalities of obesity introduced by economic globalization.
+THE GR THE GRAINGER COLLEGE OF ENGINEERING E OF ENGINEER ING Aerospace Engineering Grace Xingxin Gao Assistant Professor Academic Year Academic Year one-half pay To research robust and attack-resilient navigation algorithms for autonomous systems, which will enable safer and more reliable navigation, such as for autonomous driving.
+Electrical and Computer Engineering Songbin Gong Assistant Professor First semester (Fall) full pay Second semester full pay (Spring) full pay To research practical applications for the theoretical and experimental area of acoustic filters for radio flequency front- ends; and to apply the results to 5G wireless systems and to integrate them into coursework.
+Materials Science and Engineering Cecilia Das Neves Barbosa Leal Lauten Assistant Professor Second semester (Spring) full pay To gain expertise in the symmetry of active materials, i.e., materials that minic living organisms in the way they respond to their environments, through attendance an international study program and collaborative research with experts in the field.
+COLLEC COLLEGE OF LIBERAL ARTS AND SCIENCES RTS AND SCIEN CES History Tariq Omar Ali Assistant Professor Academic Year Academic Year one-half pay To preform articular in scenarb counting state projects to convert West Bengal and East Pokistan's partitioned territory into national economies, adding to the burgeouring scholarship on economics, adding to precionizi nationi and state formations; and the begin a monograph on the topic.
+History Ikuko Asaka Assistant Professor First semester (Fall) full pay To complete rescaled on the history of United States global involvement and vision in the 19th century. focusing on a delegation of 77 summars and their twavel, which impacte our understanding of current linking states foreign relations; and to write a book and articles on the tope.
+History Clare H Crowston Professor full pay To much three clupters of ic southored book to apprenticeable in France; and to provide original and important insight into social reproduction and economic development in modern France, with implications for current debates about education and social capital formation.
+Statistics Xiaohui Chen Assistant Professor First semester (Fall) full pay To explore new frontiers of high-dimensional statistics in the era to be data, horeforing the vision of high-dimensional statistical inference in the data acience context and opening new opportunities to explore more fundamental research problems.